-Metz is a large town located in north-east France to the south of Luxembourg and north of Nancy: it is the prefecture town for the Moselle department.
+Metz is a large town in north-east France, to the south of Luxembourg and north of Nancy: it is the prefecture town for the Moselle department.
 The border between France and Germany is a short distance to the east.

 Metz is an important regional centre with a substantial number of historic monuments and sites.
 The town has artefacts dating back to the roman era and is best known for its large open squares lined with 18th century townhouses, its impressive cathedral and other religious monuments, and its museums.

 A visit to Metz begins with the Cathedral of Saint-Etienne, a beautiful Gothic-style church.
-Construction of the cathedral started around 1250, based around a pre-existing Romanesque church: the project was completed in 1522, and the façade was rebuilt in 1903.
+Construction of the cathedral started around 1250, based around a pre-existing Romanesque church, and the project was completed in 1522.
+The façade was rebuilt in 1903.

 Despite the long construction period the cathedral of Saint-Etienne is a successful blending of many different arts, styles of architecture, sculptors and glass-making.
-The interior measures 123 meters long by 42 metres high (it is one of the tallest cathedrals in France).
+The interior of the cathedral measures 123 meters long by 42 metres high (it is one of the tallest cathedrals in France).

-The stained glass-windows at Metz cathedral are well known throughout the world and date from various periods (XIV-XX century).
-The most recent are a work by Jacques Villon (1957) and Marc Chagall (1960-71).
+The stained glass-windows at Metz cathedral are well known throughout the world and date from various periods (14th-20th century).
+The most recent are the works by Jacques Villon (1957) and Marc Chagall (1960-71).

 Other religious monuments in Metz include the church of St.-Pierre-de-la Citadelle (built between the 10th-15th century on a pre-existing 7th century structure) with the chapel of the Templars, a small building of Gothic octagonal plan (XII century).
-The church of saint-Maximin is best known for its blue windows designed by Jean Cocteau and is one of the main attractions in the city.
+The church of Saint-Maximin is best known for its blue windows designed by Jean Cocteau and is one of the main attractions in the city.

-Other churches you will see as you explore Metz include the churches of Saint-Martin (XII-XV century) and Saint-Vincent (XIII century with additions and alterations in the XVIII century), and the churches of Carmine, Assumption (XVII - XVIII) and St. Pierre-aux-Nonnais, built on a complex of ancient Gallo-Roman baths that were converted during the seventh century into a Christian church.
+Other churches you will see as you explore Metz include the churches of Saint-Martin (12th-15th century) and Saint-Vincent (13th century with additions and alterations in the 18th century), and the churches of Carmine, Assumption (17th - 18th century) and St. Pierre-aux-Nonnais, built on a complex of ancient Gallo-Roman baths that were converted during the seventh century into a Christian church.

-The Temple Neuf, built in the early 20th century, stands on a picturesque island in the Moselle river, best seen from the Pont Moyen.
+The Temple Neuf, built in the early 20th century, stands on a picturesque island in the Moselle river and is best seen from the Pont Moyen.

 Other places to visit in Metz

-As well as the large squares such as the Place de la Comédie and the Place Saint-Louis with its grand medieval townhouses, in the surrounding narrow streets Metz also has a substantial historic centre.
+As well as the large squares such as the Place de la Comédie and the Place Saint-Louis with their grand medieval townhouses, Metz also has a substantial historic centre in the surrounding narrow streets.
 Among other highlights you can see the Recollets cloisters and the Porte des Allemands.
 The 16th century Maison des Tetes has interesting carvings incorporated in its facade.

 A large part of the original ramparts of the town are still intact and there is a walk that follows these for more than a kilometre.